 Animal welfare is an environmental issue for several reasons.
 One of the first environmental protection agencies was called The Society for the Protection of Birds.
 Emily Williamson founded the organization in 1889 in response to the killing of birds to obtain their feathers and use them as decoration on women’s hats.
 Biodiversity loss is the extinction and reduction of plant and animal species and ecological diversity.

 Extreme weather caused by climate change, deforestation, the use of pesticides and pollution cause the loss of biodiversity.
+The conversion of natural habitats into agricultural systems has significantly contributed to biodiversity loss, affecting various species and leading to the sixth mass extinction of wildlife.
 Biodiversity loss is an environmental problem because when ecosystems change, the entire natural system changes.
 Changing any part of a natural system leads to changes in the entire system.
 Coral bleaching is an environmental problem today caused largely by.

 Coral discoloration occurs when environmental conditions, such as temperature, light and nutrients, cause the algae that live in the coral to die.
 Up to a quarter of marine life depends on coral reefs, so when coral reefs die, biodiversity is lost and species become extinct.
 If you’re interested in learning more about coral bleaching, the Netflix documentary “Chasing Coral” is inspirational, emotional and essential to understanding this important environmental problem.
 You can also watch the full documentary for free on YouTube.

 Climate change is caused by the greenhouse effect.
 Carbon dioxide, nitrous oxide, water vapor, and methane prevent heat from leaving the atmosphere.
 When these gases are trapped, they cause the greenhouse effect.
-The greenhouse effect keeps warm air trapped inside the Earth's atmosphere.
+The greenhouse gas emissions blanket acts as a layer that traps heat in the earth's atmosphere, intensifying the greenhouse effect and contributing to global warming.
+The greenhouse effect keeps warm air trapped inside the Earth’s atmosphere.

 Global warming is responsible for changes in weather patterns, such as warmer summers, shorter winters, and extreme weather.
+Rising global temperatures are causing severe impacts on ecosystems, wildlife, and human communities.
 Fossil fuels used for electricity and transportation, deforestation, landfills and fertilizers contribute to climate change.
 Deforestation is a major environmental problem today and many environmentalists are calling for massive reforestation as a possible solution to climate change.
 Deforestation occurs when forests are cleared to create space for agriculture, raising livestock, and building roads and cities.

 Deforestation leads to habitat and biodiversity loss and contributes to climate change.
 Trees contain carbon dioxide and, when cut down, carbon dioxide passes into the atmosphere, contributing to climate change.
 Land Use, Land-Use Change and Forestry (LULUCF): When forests are cleared, burned, or mismanaged, they release the carbon they had.
 The way in which forests are managed is a major environmental problem because it affects the capacity of forests to absorb carbon.